 Support independent journalism and get a free book!

 We don’t plead, beseech, beg, guilt-trip, or claim the end of the world of journalism is nigh.
-We keep it simple: If you like our work and would like to support it, send a donation, from as little at $1.
+We keep it simple: If you like our work and would like to support it, send a donation.